 In doing this we are women making history ourselves.

 Since its launch in 2006, Women Make History has developed – and continues to develop – popular walking tours in several areas of Glasgow, and shares the fascinating stories of Glasgow’s women with new audiences at WMH talks.
 We have developed tour guide training, publications and women’s history resources, and are recording the stories of ‘Living Heroines’.
-Our latest development has been the production of our first downloadable audio tour, allowing you to experience our pioneering West End Women’s Heritage Walk in your own time.
+Our latest development has been the production of our first downloadable audio tours, allowing you to experience our pioneering West End and East End Women’s Heritage Walks in your own time.

 Women Make History’s pioneering walks, activities and programmes have been developed through the hard work of volunteers working alongside GWL staff.